Skip to article frontmatterSkip to article content

 Before we train, we need to make some decisions.
 How fast should we learn?
 How many examples at once?
 How many times through the data?

 The settings below are reasonable defaults for our small demo.
-In the real world, you’d spend days (weeks?) tuning these.
+Probably.

 from dataclasses import dataclass